ShaunW23/COM304_FOUNDATION_1/myPracticeCourseWork/personal_learning_record/priorExperience.md

  Another reason i decided to go to Windows is simply to become more conpetent and comfortable with it as most jobs use Windows and other Microsoft services nowadays and having good knowledge on these is desirable

  i have experience using most of the microsoft 365 apps such as Teams, word, powerpoint, Excel, onedrive etc...

+ I know roughly what most computer conponents do and where they are located inside of a PC

+ Things I'd like to learn
+ ---

+ What im hoping to learn from this module is to get more familiar with computing terminologies and have them more concrete in mind rather than forgetting what they mean and the things associated with them

+ I want to learn a bit about Raspberry Pi computers id like to use and play about with a Pi in class

+ im interested in the networking section as my degree pathway is going to be network engineering